MohammedYaseen97/END-3.0-Assignment-5/README.md

 ```
 <br /> <br />

-Training on each of the 2 datasets, the model givse decent accuracy of classification on test set (85% on IMDb dataset, 95% on YelpReview). <br /> <br />
+Training on each of the 2 datasets, the model gives decent accuracy of classification on test sets (85% on IMDb dataset, 95% on YelpReview). <br /> <br />

 Group 21 members : <br />